-Climate scientists predict that even after we achieve carbonfree electricity, and most industry and transportation is emission-free, the world will still be about 25 percent short of the carbon dioxide (CO2) reductions necessary to limit the global mean temperature increase to no more than 2°C. The remaining gap is caused by agriculture, other transportation such as airplanes and ships, and the fact that the transition to a carbon-free energy system will not be fast enough.
-We will have no option but to remove CO2 from the air.
-To create a stable "2°C world," most models predict that by later in this century we will need to remove ten gigatons of CO2 per year.
+To create a "stable 2°C world," most models predict that by later in this century we will need to remove ten gigatons of $CO_2$ per year.
 For scale, the world currently harvests about a gigaton of grain, and moves about two gigatons of oil per year.
 An endeavor of this magnitude is unprecedented, and requires new technology, new collaborations, and ultimately new companies that are engaged in the business of cleaning the atmosphere.
-The LLNL Carbon Initiative will help create the science, technology, and collaborations to support global-scale CO2 removal.
-The timeline for this next phase of climate technology brings it to full scale after carbon- free energy is widely available, but LLNL is acting now because the enormous size of the activity requires that we begin the technology development today.
+The Engineering the Carbon Economy Initiative is helping create the science, technology, and collaborations that support global-scale CO2 removal.
+The timeline for this next phase of climate technology brings it to full scale after carbon-free energy is widely recognized, and LLNL is acting now because the enormous size of the activity requires us to create technology innovations today.

-A new carbon-recycling economy: industrial chemicals from CO2
+A new carbon-recycling economy: industrial chemicals from $CO_2$

-Carbon-free electricity is an important tool for achieving dramatic carbon reductions.
-It will permit us to make many carbon-based products not from fossil carbon, but from CO2 that we have harvested from the atmosphere, either using plants or by direct engineered extraction.
-LLNL is developing new electro-chemical approaches for making industrial chemicals such as ethylene (C2H4), lubricants, and polymers directly from CO2 and water.
+Renewable, carbon-free electricity is an important resource for achieving dramatic carbon reductions.
+It will permit us to make many carbon-based fuels and products not from fossil carbon, but from CO2 that we have harvested from the atmosphere.
+LLNL is inventing new electro-, thermal-, and bio-chemical approaches for making fuels and industrial chemicals and feedstocks, such as ethylene ( $C_2H_4$ ), from CO2.
+LLNL researchers have printed three-dimensional (3D) reactors that operate under benign conditions and have unparalleled performance-these are the first steps for turning CO2 from a deleterious waste product into a valued resource in the new carbon economy.
+LLNL's unique multidisciplinary approach is a distinguishing feature and competitive advantage, and it's imperative that LLNL continue to make significant investments in this fast-growing field.

-Enhancing our soil by returning carbon to the Earth The majority of the carbon dioxide removed from the atmosphere will ultimately be stored in the Earth.
-Soil carbon is a huge sink for atmospheric CO2 that modern agriculture has depleted.
-By understanding the science that caused the highly productive carbon-rich soils of the central U.S. plains to form originally, we hope to be able to engineer agricultural and agronomic approaches that will return carbon to soil in longlived forms.
-This can improve the atmosphere, and make land more productive, allowing marginal land to be returned to a natural condition.
+Enhancing our soil by returning carbon to the Earth

+Much of the carbon dioxide removed from the atmosphere will ultimately be stored in the earth.
+Soil carbon is a huge sink for atmospheric $CO_2$ that modern agriculture has depleted, particularly in the U.S. heartland.
+By understanding the science that caused the highly productive carbon-rich soils of the central U.S. plains to form originally, we are working to engineer agricultural and agronomic approaches that will return carbon to soil in long-lived forms.
+This can improve the atmosphere, and make farmland more fertile, allowing marginal land to be returned to a more productive state.